 The number of photovoltaic panels and batteries depends on the levels of sunlight and the necessary electrical power for the functioning of the lift in the absence of electrical power.

 Through these technical changes, It is possible to develop an approach to eco-design and sustainable development in order to reduce its environmental impact.

 Other manufacturers are also creating such Sustainable Development products such as Otis and Schindler.

-Dunbar and Boardman keep a watching brief on technological advances within the vertical transportation industry to better serve our clients.
 Dunbar and Boardman is the lift, escalator and access equipment consultancy.
-Do you have a current or planned project that would benefit from using an interactive installation?
-We would be happy to discuss any such requirements and how we may be able to assist.
+Are you currently planning a project that will involve vertical transportation?
+We would be happy to discuss with you.
 Give us a call on T +44 (0) 20 7739 5093 or send us an email via firstname.lastname@example.org to start the conversation.
 We look forward to hearing from you.

 Image credit: http://bit.ly/1SiunJL